 Ride the cable car

 You can not go to San Francisco without riding the iconic cable cars.
-Catching it from Union Square down to Fisherman’s wharf or vice versa is all you need to get that Cable car fix.
+Catching it from Union Square down to Fisherman’s wharf or vice versa is all you need to get that cable car fixed.
 However, if you are like me and love the energy and entertainment of the conductor, then you will find yourself riding it again and again.
-Whether you hang off the side or sit inside, the experience is worth the ride from all angles.
-But be warned that if you go at peak hour, the lines are long (especially coming from Union Square in the morning).

 Whether you drive across it, walk, or bike, you must get to the other side of this incredible bridge.
-Hiring a bike is easy; head to one of the many bike rental stores in and around Fishermans Wharf and hire a bike for a few hours.
-Remember to take a jacket because crossing the bridge (even in Summer) can be windy.
-So check the weather report before you go!
+Hiring a bike is easy; head to one of the many bike rental stores in and around Fisherman Wharf and hire a bike for a few hours.

 Explore Fishermans Wharf

-Fishermans Wharf is buzzing with entertainment, local buskers, music playing and loads of people in and around this area.
+Fishermans Wharf is buzzing with entertainment, local buskers, music playing, and many people in and around this area.
 Check out the local Sea Lions usually spotted along Pier 39.
-These gorgeous animals are sunning themselves on the rocks around this area.
+These gorgeous animals are sunning themselves on the rocks around this area.Â

 Watch the Golden Gate Warriors play.

 Whether you are a basketball fan, the atmosphere and entertainment are worth the experience.
 With the Chase Centre now their new home, there is no excuse.
-The tickets can be expensive, but if you are like me and don’t mind sitting in the nosebleed section, you will enjoy every minute of it.

 Try Clam chowder in San Francisco.

-Have lunch at the Barrel House Tavern in Sausalito
+Have lunch at the Barrel House Tavern in Sausalito.

-This little town has jumped straight out of a movie screen.
-Or perhaps the making of a song like “(Sittin’ on the) The Dock of the Bay.
-Sausalito is a quaint little town full of boutique shops and gorgeous-looking waterfront restaurants.
 So after wandering through these charming streets and checking out the fantastic view.
 Head to Barrel House Tavern for a delicious lunch with a great idea.
 Or go for a bike tour around this fantastic little seaside village.

 Have a glass of bubbly at the top of the Marriott Marquis

 Why not stop by for a drink and enjoy a fantastic view in the meantime?
 The view lounge (rightly named, by the way) has a 360-degree view of the incredible skyline of San Francisco.
-You will find the San Francisco Marriott Marquis at 780 Mission Street.
-You will not be disappointed with the view!

 Go Op shopping in Haight-Ashbury, San Francisco.

-For some, you may call it thrift shops, but for this post, let’s say let’s go vintage shopping!
-Haight-Ashbury is known for its hippyish feel, and they are not wrong.
 From bell-bottom pants and long shoulder-length hair to the odd whiff of marijuana, you could be mistaken by thinking you have been teleported back to the ’70s.
-Nevertheless, it is a fab place, definitely worth a visit.
+Nevertheless, it is a fabulous place, and it is worth a visit.

 Be inspired by Mario Puzo and write your own (Godfather) novel.

-Sit and have lunch at the Caffe Trieste, where you can drink plenty of coffee.
-The Caffee Trieste was the first espresso cafe on the west coast and remains busy.
 So sip on your cappuccino and be inspired by the many photos around the wall.
-You may recognise this Caffee Trieste from its many appearances in movies, tv shows and magazines, so sit back, relax and enjoy the hustle and bustle this cafe offers.
+You may recognise this Caffee Trieste from its many appearances in movies, TV shows and magazines, so sit back, relax and enjoy the hustle and bustle this cafe offers.Â

-Dip your feet in the ocean at Ocean beach
+Dip your feet in the ocean at Ocean Beach

 Yes!
 It is true; the water is like ice.
 Due to the fog caused by icy Pacific water reaching warmer air, this area often causes a chilly ocean breeze.
-Dipping your feet is all I recommend because not only is Ocean beach water freezing, but it also has strong currents, so it makes swimming dangerous.
-You will find Ocean beach adjacent to the Golden Gate Bridge, a short distance away in the Richmond area.

 Take a trip to Alcatraz during the day or night.

 For me, Alcatraz during the day was creepy enough, but when the sun goes down, I would imagine it would be an entirely different level of eerieness.
 But if you are up for the challenge, book your evening tour online well in advance because bookings fill up quicker than you can imagine.
-Likewise, I would highly recommend booking early for the day tour unless you want to book a tour that includes Alcatraz and costs you a small fortune (Yes, a rookie mistake, I know).

 Visit the world’s most crooked street.